Note 2 Material accounting policies

 d) Treatment of expenditure during construction period:

 Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.
 Amortisation is recognised on straight-line basis over their estimated useful lives.
-The estimated useful life and amortisation method are reviewed at the end of each reporting period and changes, if any, are treated as changes in accounting estimate.
+The estimated useful lives, residual values, and amortisation method are reviewed at least annually during each financial year-end and adjusted prospectively, wherever appropriate.

 Derecognition of intangible assets: